 The Gadsden Museum of Art will be closed to the public, and all programming suspended until further notice. .
 The schedule will be reassessed at that time.

 The City is in active contact with administrators for the Etowah County Emergency Management Agency.
 For additional information from the EMA, please go to gecema.com.

 Gadsden-211 is continuing service during the COVID-19 outbreak.

 Please remember to call 9-1-1 only for life-threatening emergencies.
 For everything else, call our non-emergency number :256-549-4500 and 211 for social service information like shelters, food pantries, help with utilities and other social needs.

 State of Emergency - Governor Kay Ivey

-You are hereby notified that a meeting of the Gadsden City Council’s Public Safety Committee will be held at 9:00 a.m. on Tuesday, June 30, 2020, in the Council Chamber, 1st Floor, Gadsden City Hall, 90 Broad Street, Gadsden, Alabama.
+You are hereby notified that a meeting of the Gadsden City Council’s Public Works Committee will be held at 9:00 a.m., on Tuesday, August 25, 2020, in the Council Chamber, Gadsden City Hall, 90 Broad Street, Gadsden, Alabama.
 Read on...